xStFtx/securedrop-poc/README.md

 1. `make_malicious_pdf.py` - Script to generate a PDF with an embedded JavaScript payload
 2. `malicious.pdf` - Example malicious PDF that demonstrates the vulnerability
-3. `setup_poc.sh` - Script to set up a local SecureDrop instance and test the vulnerability
+3. `simulate_attack.py` - Script that demonstrates the full attack chain
 4. `documentation/` - Additional documentation and evidence of the vulnerability

 ### Attack Scenario: